2.2.7 Jobseeker payment & youth allowance verification

 If this certificate is not provided when the claim is lodged, the person MUST be asked to obtain one.

-Explanation: If the person fails to provide a certificate without a reasonable excuse the claim should be rejected as NSA is not payable.
+Explanation: If the person fails to provide a certificate without a reasonable excuse the claim should be rejected as JSP is not payable.

 Act reference: SSAct section 10A(2)-'employment'